 In this tutorial, we will show you how to install MongoDB on your Ubuntu 20.04 LTS.
 For those of you who didn’t know, MongoDB is one of the most popular implementations of the NoSQL database system.
-It’s a document-oriented database program with the JSON-like scheme, in which all your data stored as a document with BSON format on the database collection.
+It’s a document-oriented database program with a JSON-like scheme, in which all your data stored as a document with BSON format on the database collection.

 MongoDB was a pioneer in the NoSQL world.
 It’s a distributed document-oriented database with high availability replication and sharding, a built-in caching system for speed, scalable for large deployment, and flexible for your applications.